 Training; Level 6 and has Early Years Professional Status and is SENCO & First Aid Trained.

-Jayne has managed the Alburgh setting since 1993 and is now managing both the Harleston and Alburgh settings, as they work closely to provide quality childcare to the surrounding community; she has 2 children, both grown up and three grandchildren.
+Jayne has managed the Alburgh setting since 1993 and is now managing both the Harleston and Alburgh settings, as they work closely to provide quality childcare to the surrounding community; she has 2 children, both grown up and four grandchildren.

 Other roles include; SENCO (special Educational Needs) & Equality of opportunity co-ordinator, and Safeguarding Lead Practitioner.